 More amenities at Ellison Park

-Ellison is also a prime snow-sport destination with excellent sledding hills and an outdoor ice skating rink.
-Ellison has one of two disc golf courses in the county–the other at Churchville Park.
+Ellison is also a prime snow-sport destination, with excellent sledding hills and an outdoor ice skating rink.
+It has one of two disc golf courses in the county, the other being at Churchville Park.

 More information about Ellison Park